mhtippur/rainbowsight/README.md

   </video>
 </div>

-When an object is pressed into the soft elastomer.
+When an object is pressed into the soft elastomer, the light ray is reflected into the camera, giving us an RGB intensity value at that pixel.
+Using the color gradient around the circumference of the sensor and the light intensities, a neural network can be used to map the RGB images to surface normals.
 # Rainbow LED Circuitry
 <div style="text-align: left;">
   <video style="width: 100%; height: auto;" controls>